How to Invest Like Howard Marks: Mastering Market Cycles

 Consequences of FOMO:

-• Overvaluation: Buying assets at inflated prices can result in poor returns when the market corrects.
+• Overvaluation: Buying at inflated prices can reduce future returns even if the asset is high quality.

 Example: Staying Disciplined During Market Booms